rotki/rotki/docs/api.rst

    :resjson string price_usd: The last known price of the NFT in USD.
 Can be zero.
    :statuscode 200: NFTs successfully queried
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in or nft module is not activated.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: nft module is not activated.
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as opensea could not be reached or returned unexpected response.